 |History module** (2 weeks; 10 lessons)||€ 360|

-*Included services: Level interview by phone/skype, transfer to and from Staraya Russa, single en-suite accommodation in a 3* hotel with breakfast, all camp meals, lectures and excursions in Staraya Russa.
+*Included services: Level assessment by phone/skype, transfer to and from Staraya Russa, single en-suite accommodation in a 3* hotel with breakfast during the 3-week camp stay, all camp meals, lectures and excursions in Staraya Russa.

-*Not included: enrolment fee covering visa support and registration, fees for language course (check options here) and history module (where applicable), accommodation costs St.Petersburg (check options here).
+*Not included: enrolment fee covering visa support and registration, language course fees (check options here) and history module fees (where applicable), accommodation costs in St.Petersburg (check options here).

 **Compulsory for all camp volunteers below B1 level.
 Optional for all other students.